...And Then I Wrote: Recording and composition

 First few days found me a little uneasy.
 I had my guitar, a pencil, and a blank notebook.
 Hank might throw out an idea, hoping it might spark something in me.
 When that didn't work, he might tell me a joke, or I might tell him one, hoping that joking would lead to some kind of song.
 It didn't...And one afternoon, after we had just sat around throwing the bull, he said, "I'm going to the office to make a few calls.
 You work on something by yourself."

 By the time Cochran had returned from his phone call Nelson had written "Hello Walls" and sang it for him.
 "It's worth a fuckin' fortune," Cochran responded, adding, "Willie, my friend, you just wrote a hit."

 The recording sessions for his first album release, ...And Then I Wrote, began in the Nashville studios of Liberty Records.
 Nelson recorded on August 22–23, starting during the night and lasting until the morning of the following day.
 Dissatisfied with the results, Allison moved the sessions to the studios of the label in Los Angeles, California, where Nelson was joined by three other stellar guitarists - session leader Billy Strange, Roy Nichols from the Maddox Brothers and Rose, and Johnny Western, who had worked with Johnny Cash.
 During two sessions on September 11–12, Nelson recorded "Crazy", "Darkness on the Face of the Earth", "Three Days", "Funny How Times Slips Away", "Mr. Record Man" and "Hello Walls".
 B. J. Baker led the vocal chorus that attempted to back Nelson, but the singer's idiosyncratic style gave them problems, as recounted by Nelson biographer Joe Nick Patoski: "The singers got lost trying to follow Willie's lead vocals until Joe Allison put up some baffles between Willie and the singers so they couldn't hear one another.
 To stay on the beat, the singers followed Johnny Western's direction."
 The liner notes of the album were written by local DJ Charlie Williams, by request of Allison.
-The album's biggest hit was "Touch Me," a sad blues done in a slow drag with the rough edges smoothed out by harmony singers and a cool instrumental arrangement that reached the Top 10 and earned Nelson a place on jukeboxes throughput the United States.
+The album's biggest hit was "Touch Me," a sad blues done in a slow drag with the rough edges smoothed out by harmony singers and a cool instrumental arrangement that reached the Top 10 and earned Nelson a place on jukeboxes throughout the United States.

 It was during the recording of "Mr. Record Man" that Nelson met his second wife Shirley Collie, with whom he would soon record the duet "Willingly", a Cochran composition.